sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-09-05-travel-day-ankara.md

 ![Alt text](/images/travel3/PXL_20230905_221411791.jpg)

 Yes, I was looking at my watch, very covertly of course!
-We had email conformations, screen shotted them and were ready to go.
+We had email confermations, screen shotted them and were ready to go.
 As we pulled into the border crossing to enter Turkey, we were nervous, but ready to go.
 I had heard that you want to get off quickly as the line gets long and I really didn’t want the kids awake any more than necessary.
 Joke was on me.
 We convince the kids to get up, place cookies at the top of my purse, grab EVERYTHING and hop off the train as we pulled in.
 There were a few people before us and we followed them to a very inconspicuous building where we got in line.

 ![Alt text](/images/travel3/PXL_20230905_224928211.MP.jpg)